 Where to park

 There are a limited number of on-site carparks available at the venue.
-In addition to this, after hours off-street parking is available in Council’s car parks at 45 Roderick Street and in Foote Lane.
 Limited on-street parking (metered until 5.00 pm weekdays) is available on surrounding streets, including Limestone, Nicholas, South, Roderick and Ellenborough Streets.

 There is wheelchair access for all functions and shows to the three lower level function rooms and to the George Hogg Auditorium.
 We ask that you discuss your needs and wheelchair ticketing options with your ticketing officer when booking to ensure we can offer you the best service on the day of your visit.